bloomberg/goldpinger/README.md

 ## Building

-The repo comes with two ways of building a `docker` image: compiling locally, and compiling using a multi-stage `Dockerfile` image. :warning: Depending on your `docker` setup, you might need to prepend these commands with `sudo`.
+The repo comes with two ways of building a `docker` image: compiling locally, and compiling using a multi-stage `Dockerfile` image. :warning: Depending on your `docker` setup, you might need to prepend the commands below with `sudo`.

 ### Compiling using a multi-stage Dockerfile